freeradical13/freeradical13.github.io/index.md

 * Arginine (R/Arg)
 * Histidine (H/His)

 Amino acids may bond when a Carboxyl group from one and an Amino group from another perform a dehydration synthesis to form a peptide bond.
 One end of the polypeptide has an amino group which is called the N-terminus and the other end has a Carboxyl group which is called the C-terminus.
+The polypeptide backbone is the bonded amino acids without taking into account the side chains.

+The primary structure of a protein is its linear sequence of amino acids.

+The secondary structure of a protein is driven by Hydrogen bonding between the polypeptide backbone.
+Within the polypeptide backbone, the Oxygen in the Carboxyl has a partial negative charge and the Hydrogen in the Amino has a partial positive charge.
+One secondary structure is the α helix which is a coil held together by Hydrogen bonding between every fourth amino acid.
+Another secondary structure is the β pleated sheet in which segments (β strands) of the polypeptide are parallel and held together by Hydrogen bonding between the strands.

+The tertiary structure of a protein is driven by interactions between the amino acid side chains.
+As a polypeptide forms in water, amino acids with hydrophobic side chains tend to cluster in the core of the protein.
+Disulfide bridges may form where the Sulfurs in two Cysteine amino acids covalently bond.
+Ionic bonds may form between the negatively charged Oxygen in the Carboxyl of one amino acid and the positively charged NH<sub>3</sub><sup>+</sup> of a Lysine.

+If a protein is made of more than one polypeptide, the quaternary structure of a protein is driven by the interactions between the polypeptides.

 ## History of Life